nrfconnect/sdk-nrf/samples/net/http_server/README.rst

 ***************

 If you have issues with connectivity on nRF91 Series devices, see the `Cellular Monitor`_ documentation to learn how to capture modem traces to debug network traffic in Wireshark.
-Modem traces can be enabled by providing a snippet with the west build command using the ``-S`` argument:
+Modem traces can be enabled by providing a snippet with the west build command using the ``-S`` argument as shown in the following example for nRF9161 DK:

 .. code-block:: console